Cancellation of Caution

 Select the applicant.

-Enter the registered number of the caution, if it is shown on the Torrens Title Register.
+Enter the dealing number of the caution, if it is shown on the Torrens Title Register.
 If not shown, enter the type of caution e.g. section 28J(1) or 28J(1A).

 Attachment Type – Statutory Declaration